quantum-engineering-polito/CourseNotes/content/Qubit Electronics/03_Circuit QED/Circuit QED.md

 The state **readout** is performed in **dispersive regime**, using a frequency $\omega$ close to the resonance frequency of the bare resonator $\omega_{r}$.
 Under this condition the transmitted spectra depend on the state of the qubit as shown in this picture:
 ![[Pasted Graphic 4.png]]
 So, by observing what is the resonance frequency one can perform a measure on the qubit state.
-If the resonance frequency is shifted up (down), the qubit collapsed in the state $\ket{1}$ ($\ket{0}$).
+If the resonance frequency is shifted up (down), means that the qubit collapsed in the state $\ket{1}$ ($\ket{0}$).

 Is important to stress that operating in the dispersive regime allows to perform a **non destructive measurement** on the qubit.
-This means that that the perturbation induced by the readout process makes the qubit collapse without affecting its state before the measurement.
+This means that the perturbation induced by the readout process makes the qubit collapse without affecting its state before the measurement.

 This is made possible by the fact that the driving frequency is "close" to the resonant frequency, and is "far" from the resonant frequency of the qubit.

-The state **control** can be performed using a frequency $\omega$ that matches the frequency between the two states of the qubit $\omega_{01}$.
+Instead the state **control** can be performed using a frequency $\omega$ that matches the frequency between the two states of the qubit $\omega_{01}$.
 Since in this case the driving frequency $\omega$ is different from the resonance frequency, the incoming signal will be almost completely reflected.
-Even so, some photons with frequency $\omega_{01}$ can still enter in the cavity, and interact with the qubit through the **Jaynes-Cummings Hamiltonian**, thus affecting its state.
+Even so, some photons with frequency $\omega_{01}$ can still enter in the cavity, and interact with the qubit affecting **Jaynes-Cummings Hamiltonian**, thus affecting its state.

 # Multiple qubits control and readout